-"The new settlement provides some extra days leave.
+“The new settlement retains the extra week of leave.
 While it will be brought in over a number of years, we are very pleased to have made progress.
 This is a key incentive to retain quality staff.
 We already have too many quality people leaving for the private sector, where pay, job security and leave provisions are better.
-We can't afford to lose any more," says Mereana Epi Mana.
+We can’t afford to lose any more,” says Mereana Epi Mana.

 “We would not have won these provisions if members had not made their voices heard.
 Over 85% of members rejected the original offer, and the Government listened.”

 While the enhanced provisions in the collective agreement are a step in the right direction, the negotiating team says it’s only a drop in the bucket.

 The Review of Schools’ Operational Funding, released by the Minister of Education, Steve Maharey, yesterday, clearly pointed to support staff as a crisis area for school funding, and recommended a comprehensive workstream for next year.